mnsgrosa/data_sus/README.md

 # How to run this branch

-You need docker and docker compose installed, after that run the following command at the root directory, and add your google api key from google ai studio [google-ai](https://aistudio.google.com/api-keys) place at .env with the .env.setup structure and then run
+You need docker and docker compose installed, add your google api key from google ai studio [google-ai](https://aistudio.google.com/api-keys) in a .env file with the .env.setup structure at root dir then run the following command at the root directory.

 ```
 make